 A stop at the 1916 Douglas Mansion, now a state historic park, is time well invested in getting a digestible summary of Jerome's colorful history.
 There's a 30-minute film, a collection of photos and artifacts, plus a three-dimensional model of Jerome and its labyrinth of mining tunnels.

 The mansion was built at a cost of $150,000 by James S. Douglas, who struck it rich with the adjacent Little Daisy Mine.
 It was a modern building for its time with a wine cellar, billiard room, marble shower and a central vacuum system.
 The 8,700-square-

-foot home was built with adobe bricks and is located on an isolated mesa with views of the Verde Valley, San Francisco Peaks and Jerome's commercial district up higher on Cleopatra Hill.
+foot home was built with adobe bricks and is located on an isolated mesa with views of the Verde Valley, San Francisco Peaks and Jerome's commercial district up high on Cleopatra Hill.

-The historic park has some picnic tables and it's a good spot for photos of the town.
+Jerome State Historic Park has some picnic tables and it's a good spot for photos of the ghost town.
 Admission is $7.

 Tuzigoot National Monument is 20 minutes away: